 The procedure for dental implants

-Dr Crookes or Dr Jenkins will refer you to an implant specialist to be assessed for treatment.
-At this stage, the specialist will make sure there is sufficient jawbone to accept the implant.
+Dr Crookes or Dr Jenkins will refer you to an implant specialist to be assessed for a dental implant treatment.
+At this stage, the specialist will make sure there is sufficient jawbone to accept the tooth implant.

 The jaw has the strongest muscle in your entire body and if your powerful chewing action exerts too much pressure on your fragile jawbone, the dental implant surgery would fail.